wp-plugins/woocommerce-multilingual/readme.txt

 * Bug fixed: Currency switcher widget was not showing under the available widgets list in the backend.
 * Bug fixed: The breadcrumbs structure dropped the shop page when WooCommerce Multilingual was activated.
 * Bug fixed: Manually adding a product to an order is not taking a custom price (secondary currency) if set.
-* Bug fixed: Error when trying to add a category when ‚ÄúAll languages‚Äù was selected in the admin language switcher.
+* Bug fixed: Error when trying to add a category when ìAll languagesî was selected in the admin language switcher.

 = 3.3.4 =
 * Fixed bug related to back-compatibility with WooCommerce versions < 2.2.*